Hannah Glover

 Practice Overview

-Hannah is ranked by the directories as a leading junior for both Commercial Litigation and Banking & Finance (Chambers & Partners, Legal 500 2023).
+Hannah is ranked by the directories as a leading junior for both Commercial Litigation and Banking & Finance (Chambers & Partners, Legal 500 2024).
+She also has a specialist practice in gambling disputes (Chambers & Partners, Band 1).
 She has previously been named for two years running as one of the Legal 500’s Top Ten commercial juniors under 8 years’ call, which described her as a “star of the future, skilled far beyond her years of call.”

 Hannah is regularly instructed in major and complex litigation and arbitration.
-In addition to her core specialisms in commercial and banking disputes, Hannah has a particular interest in civil fraud, securities litigation, gambling disputes and energy and natural resources.
+In addition to her core specialisms in commercial and banking disputes, Hannah has a particular interest in civil fraud, securities litigation, and energy and natural resources.
+She is recognised as being “Meticulous, pragmatic and extremely capable” (Legal 500, 2024) and “excellent; she is very detailed, very considered and someone who gives clear advice” (Chambers & Partners, 2024).

 Hannah also has experience of substantial international arbitration under the major sets of arbitration rules, and regularly acts in related applications before the High Court under the Arbitration Act 1996 and on urgent applications for anti-suit injunctive relief.